sophiebushchak/pokedex-server/README.md

 * The main GET /pokedex endpoint always returns the full result set.
 It would be nice to either minimize this or to provide options for a shallower response.
 * The database creation tool does not import the full list of Pokédex entries.
 It only imports the Black and White games' Pokédex entries for every Pokémon before Gen 6.
 Then, it starts importing the PokeDex entries for the respective first game of each following generation, as it can guarantee that the games will hold PokeDex data for these Pokémon.
 In the end it would be better to import all Pokédex entries for all languages and games, and then add filtering based on language.
 * There is generally no multi-language support.
 Everything is in English right now.
+* The database creation tool is kind of messy, but I did not bother fixing it because it is only used for one purpose and you only run it once to populate the database.